 The fear of losing SSI benefits is a serious systemic barrier to employment for individuals with disabilities.
 Increasing asset limitations will open the labor market for skilled workers with disabilities to earn and save beyond these current limitations.

-For more information, please contact Anna Fedewa, National Down Syndrome Society Senior Manager of Government Relations, at afedewa@ndss.org
+For more information, please contact our policy team at policy@ndss.org.